Skip to content

 Name Default path Description

-inputs inputs Files brought into the project (uploaded, copied, downloaded)
+inputs inputs Files brought into the project — uploads, copies, and downloads.

 All default paths are relative and resolve against the project base directory.